 Yes.
-We can send out special customised event alerts for you to registered subscribers and garden clubs based on distance from your event, or to selected states.
+We can send out special customised event alerts for you to our registered subscribers and garden clubs based on distance from your event, or to selected states.
 There is a charge for this additional service which varies depending upon your requirements.
 (Regular scheduled alerts are included in the listing fee).

 Please note: Your event listing must be setup with open dates prior to these deadlines to ensure it is included in the mailings.